End-of-life management and recycling

 All products that are subject to the WEEE Directive shipped from August 13th, 2005 are compliant with the WEEE marking requirements.
 Such products are marked with the “crossed out wheelie bin” WEEE symbol in accordance with European Standard EN 50419.

 For more information about where to drop off your waste batteries and electrical and electronic equipment, please contact your local city/municipality office, your household waste disposal service, or the shop where you purchased this product.

 Important information for generators of WEEE from private households:

 - The proper disposal of WEEE by households will conserve natural resources (through re-use and recycling) and protect the environment and human health.

 - In some cases, your city, municipality, or Member State may take enforcement action for improper disposal of WEEE.

-- Complying with all applicable international and national laws, including laws pertaining to the transboundary movement of hazardous waste, such as Basel Convention.
+- Comply with all applicable international and national laws, including laws pertaining to the transboundary movement of hazardous waste, such as Basel Convention.